We are Available 24/7

 • Pipe wrench and adjustable wrench

-• Screwdrivers (flat and Phillips)
+• Screwdrivers (flathead and Phillips)

 • Voltage tester (for electric units)

-• Pipe cutter or hacksaw
+• Pipe cutter

-• Teflon tape and pipe joint compound
+• Teflon tape and pipe thread compound

-• Drill with bits
+• Drill and drill bits

 • Level